 - As you go, introduce people by name and job.

 - Set your story out as a chronology.

-- At all costs keep your document civil, blameless and objective.
+- At all costs keep your words and tone civil, blameless and objective.
 Avoid threatening or uncivil language.
-Avoid expressions like “of course” and words like “obviously”.

 - Avoid adding irrelevant items to the history in order to discredit your conflict party or “make a point”.
 This is particularly important in disputes relating to relationships, private family affairs, between directors, and other situations where there is a relationship beyond the commercial one.

 - If you have brought hard copy documents to prove or illustrate points you want to make, now is the time to use them.
 Reports, plans, figures, photos, can all help to make your case credible.